This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 Does not appear in the Bible.

-In the movie is one of Nebuchadnezzar's wives in the harem in Susa.
+Is one of Nebuchadnezzar's wives in the harem in Susa.
 Warns Leah that if she does not cooperate with being a concubine, she will be sold in the slave market.

 Later, she meets Leah in the citadel just prior to Leah and Daniel being reunited and acts as a bridesmaid at Daniel & Leah's impromptu wedding.